-The students below are graduates from the School of Human Life Sciences, see what they have to say about their course and their career.
+The students below are graduates from Human Life Sciences, see what they have to say about their course and their career.

 Graduated with Bachelor of Biomedical Science in 2008.